Gran Turismo (1997 video game): Gameplay

 Gran Turismo is a racing game.
 The player must maneuver a car to compete against artificially intelligent drivers on various race tracks.
+It is not possible for cars to take damage in the game.
+Gran Turismo was the first game designed to fully support the PlayStation's DualShock controller.
+This includes both the analogue control and rumble support.

 The game uses two different modes: Arcade Mode and Simulation Mode (Gran Turismo Mode in PAL and Japanese versions).
 In the arcade mode, the player can freely choose the courses and vehicles they wish to use.
 Winning races unlocks additional cars and courses.

 However, simulation mode requires the player to earn different levels of driver's licenses in order to participate in events, and earn credits (money), trophies and prize cars by winning race championships.
 Winning one particular championship also unlocks a video and a few additional demonstration tracks.
 Credits can be used to purchase additional vehicles, and for parts and tuning.

 Gran Turismo features 140 cars and 11 race tracks (as well as their reversed versions).
+The game features a wide variety of kinds of cars which is not typical in most racing games, as in addition to sports cars and race cars, the game also features standard commercial road cars.
+The game features cars from many Japanese automakers, such as Nissan, Mitsubishi, Toyota, Honda, and Mazda.
 Two Honda NSX cars from 1992 were included in the Japanese version, but were removed from the North American and European versions.
 There is also a 1967 Chevrolet Corvette and a 1998 Mazda Roadster exclusive to the Arcade mode.